Frequently Asked Questions

 For information about the GRE, go to www.ets.org/gre.
 For information about taking the test through UNCW, see University Testing Services.
 Make sure to code UNCW on the test registration form to have official scores sent to the UNCW Graduate School.
 GRE scores are one of several admissions requirements reviewed by the Admissions Committee as part of the application.

 17. How much does tuition cost?

 Tuition and fees are established by UNCW at the end of each academic year for the following year.
 Please see http://www.uncw.edu/studentaccounts/tuition_fees.html for the most current information.

 18. If I am not a North Carolina resident, how can I establish residency?

 19. Who should I contact for financial aid information?

 20. Are Graduate Assistantships available?

-There are Graduate Assistantships available in the Department of Educational Leadership and the Watson College of Education for which doctoral students may apply.
+There are Graduate Assistantships available in the Ed.D. in Educational Leadership in the Department of EL and the Watson College of Education for which doctoral students may apply.
 Graduate Assistants may not be working full time outside of their doctoral studies.
 They must be available to work on campus for 20 hours each week, between the hours of 8am and 5pm.